Anglesea equals fun, adventure and freedom. The popular holiday haven offers the best of the beach and bush along the Great Ocean Road.

 A must for inquisitive minds, explore the wonders of the ocean at Point Roadknight Point at low tide.
 With amazing wildlife including crabs, starfish, sting rays, cuttlefish, squid, pufferfish, sea snails and more in the rockpools, you’ll be amazed.
 Take the torch out after dark, and if you’re super lucky you might even an octopus!

-Visit the McGain’s Nursery for a bite to eat, relaxing coffee and a time out and you’ll be amazed with the friendly team and knowledge.
+Visit Poppie’s Nursery and Cafe for a bite to eat, relaxing coffee and some time out.
 Learn how to grow your very own veggie patch or indigenous garden to attract birds and wildlife!
 Perfect for the whole family.